Pulse Seismic Inc. Provides 2021 Sales Update and Announces Addition of Director of Geoscience

 CALGARY, Alberta, Dec.
-13, 2021 (GLOBE NEWSWIRE) -- Pulse Seismic Inc. (TSX:PSD) (OTCQX:PLSDF) (“Pulse” or the “Company”) is pleased to report the completion of the $17.0 million seismic data licensing contract that was signed and previously announced in May 2021.
+13, 2021 (GLOBE NEWSWIRE) -- Pulse Seismic Inc. (TSX:PSD, Financial) (OTCQX:PLSDF) (“Pulse” or the “Company”) is pleased to report the completion of the $17.0 million seismic data licensing contract that was signed and previously announced in May 2021.

 The licence was for 3D seismic data located in a liquids rich fairway in the west shale basin with multi-zone potential in Central Alberta.
 As previously disclosed, on signing the deal in May, the Company delivered $7.3 million of seismic data, with the remainder of the data agreed to be selected by the customer at any time before April 15, 2022.
 Today the remaining data was delivered to the customer resulting in the recognition of an additional $9.7 million of seismic data sales revenue in 2021.